Cabaret (musical): Act II

 The next morning, a bruised Cliff is packing his clothes in his room when Herr Schultz visits.
 He informs Cliff that he is moving to another boarding house, but he is confident that these difficult times will soon pass.
 He understands the German people, he declares, because he is a German too.
 When Sally returns, she announces that she has had an abortion, and Cliff slaps her.
-He still hopes that she will join him in France, but Sally retorts that she has "always hated Paris."
+She chides him for his previous insistence on keeping the baby, pointing out it would be a "terrible burden" for a child knowing it was the only reason the parents were together.
+Cliff still hopes that she will join him in France, but Sally retorts that she has "always hated Paris."
 She hopes that, when Cliff finally writes his novel, he will dedicate the work to her.
 Cliff leaves, heartbroken.

-On the railway train to Paris, Cliff begins to compose his novel, reflecting on his experiences: "There was a cabaret, and there was a master of ceremonies ... and there was a city called Berlin, in a country called Germany—and it was the end of the world and I was dancing with Sally Bowles—and we were both fast asleep" ("Willkommen" Reprise).
-In the Kit Kat Klub, the Emcee welcomes the audience, and the backdrop raises to reveal a white space with the ensemble standing within.
-The cabaret ensemble reprises "Willkommen", but the song is now harsh and discordant as the Emcee sings, "Auf Wiedersehen... à bientôt..." followed by a crescendo-ing drum roll and a cymbal crash.
+On the railway train to Paris, Cliff begins to compose his novel, reflecting on his experiences: "There was a cabaret, and there was a master of ceremonies ... and there was a city called Berlin, in a country called Germany – and it was the end of the world and I was dancing with Sally Bowles – and we were both fast asleep" ("Willkommen" (reprise)).
+In the Kit Kat Klub, the Emcee welcomes the audience once again as the ensemble reprises "Willkommen" but the song is now harsh and discordant.
+The Emcee sings, "Auf Wiedersehen... à bientôt..." followed by a drum roll crescendo and a cymbal crash.